Definition of Accelerated Depreciation

-The U.S. income tax regulations allow a business to use accelerated depreciation on its income tax return while using straight line depreciation on its financial statements.
-For profitable corporations this will likely result in deferred income tax payments being reported on its financial statements.
+The U.S. income tax regulations allow a business to use accelerated depreciation on its income tax return while using straight-line depreciation on its financial statements.
+For profitable corporations, this likely results in deferred income tax payments.